 There are different levels of anonymity with proxies.
 Some of them will forward pretty much all the normal information you normally forward, and don’t actually provide you any anonymity at all.
 They would tell the destination server their IP address for access, but will say “by the way, my actual IP is , in case that matters.”
 It won’t, unless someone wants to track you, in which case they can find your real IP right there.

 Higher levels of security don’t forward as much information.
-The next step up are called distorting proxies, and will not reveal your IP address, but WILL reveal that they are a proxy connection.
+The next step up is called distorting proxies, and will not reveal your IP address, but WILL reveal that they are a proxy connection.
 The destination server will know someone is connecting through a proxy, but won’t know the originating IP address.

 The highest level of anonymity comes from top tier proxies that emulate real connections.
 These don’t even reveal that they are proxies, though sometimes user behaviors will give them away.